ploMP4/GoGo-MyProject/docs/docs/intro.md

 # GoGo My Intro

-GoGo is a cli tool that allows you to easily create boilerplate.
+GoGo is a cli tool that allows you to easily blueprint boilerplate and repetitive commands.
 From basic files to scaffolding the entire project structure.

+## How it works

+GoGo utilizes something called `gadgets`, these are just `yaml` config files that describe what each `gadget` does.
+`Gadgets` can be invoked using the `gogo` command and are like small cli applications themselves.
+They can run shell commands, modify and copy files from prebuilt templates and they can also have their own `subcommands` that are capable of the same things aswell.

 ## Getting Started